Mambo-Token/MamboLaunchPad/Projects/Whales.md

 Tokenomics:
 90%, 9000 Tokens are preminted for sales and DEX liqudity.
 1000 Whales are sold on Marketplaces like Kaspa.com with an increasing price ladder.
-1000 Whales are liquidity reservers for mor DEX listing.
+1000 Whales are liquidity reservers for more DEX listing.
 7000 Whales will be put into DEX pools, mostly paired with other Memecoins or solidcoins.
 10%, 1000 $Whales are to be minted.
 1 $Whales costs 10000 mints.
 1 Mint gives 0.0001 $Whales.
 Wait with minting until the sales price of $Whales on Dexes or marketplaces reaches 10000 Kas!